Tips for driving in Europe

 Much of the best advice is common sense – ensure that your trip is well-planned, that your vehicle is in good working order and that you take your time.

-However, rules and regulations vary from country to country – our checklist below is not intended to be comprehensive but covers what we think are the most important points.
+However, rules and regulations vary from country to country – our tips for driving in Europe cover what we think are the most important points.

 - Documents you should take with you: